 Has Not Received an EPA Brownfields Grant but has Received Other Federal or Non-Federal Assistance Agreements

-Identify and describe each of your current and/or most recent federally and non-federally funded assistance agreements (no more than three) that are most similar in scope and relevance to the proposed project.
+Identify and describe each of your current and/or most recent federally and non-federally funded assistance agreements (no more than three) that are most similar in scope and relevance in terms of structure, community engagement, and/or deliverables to the proposed project.
 Demonstrate how you successfully managed the agreement(s), and successfully performed all phases of work under each agreement by providing the following information.

 Purpose and Accomplishments